 Eat and Drink Kellogg to stop using artificial products in cereals, snack bars Cereal can snap, crackle and pop without artificial flavors!
 Photo Credit: FLICKR/crazybobbles By REUTERS August 4, 2015 4:39 PM Print Share fbShare Tweet Email Kellogg Co's Corn Flakes and Rice Krispies are set to turn all-natural soon.
 The 109-year old company, whose cereals have been a popular breakfast choice for decades, said on Tuesday it was aiming to stop using artificial colors and flavors in its cereal and snack bars by the end of 2018.
 The world's biggest breakfast cereal maker is the latest in a string of U.S. food companies to bow to growing pressure to remove synthetic ingredients from products due to health concerns.
 The company said 75 percent of its cereals in North America were being made without artificial colors and more than half without artificial flavors.
 General Mills Inc, the maker of Cheerios cereals, said in June it plans to have 90 percent of its cereals free of artificial flavors and colors by 2016, up from about 60 percent currently.
 Sales at both companies have shrunk in the United States due to a growing preference for less processed foods and cooked meals.
 Kellogg reported second-quarter revenue on Tuesday that topped analysts' expectations, but the 5.1 percent decline in sales was the seventh time in eight quarters that sales had fallen.
 Sales in the company's U.S. snacks business - its biggest - fell 2 percent, while sales in the U.S. morning foods business, which includes cereals, fell 2.2 percent.
 Kellogg has been transforming itself - from making healthier products to trimming its costs.
 The company started a multi-year cost cutting plan in 2013 and is using the savings to refresh its Special K brand and launch healthier foods such as granola and muesli in new markets.
 Kellogg said sales of its Special K cereal were improving after repositioning the brand as "wellness", rather than diet, food and introducing a gluten-free version and new flavors.
 Net income attributable to Kellogg fell 24.4 percent to $223 million, or 63 cents per share, in the quarter ended July 4.
 Excluding items, the company earned 92 cents per share, while revenue was $3.498 billion, while analysts were expecting earnings of 92 cents per share on revenue of $3.466 billion, according to Thomson Reuters I/B/E/S. Kellogg's shares were up 2.58 percent at $67.77 in afternoon trading on the New York Stock Exchange.
 By REUTERS Share on Facebook Share on Twitter More on this topic For one day only you can peak into Panera Bread's pantryExpect a lot of kale in your future bread bowls.
 General Mills plans to rid its cereals of artificial flavors, colorsGeneral Mills Inc, maker of Cinnamon Toast Crunch and Original Cheerios cereals, said it would stop using artificial flavors and colors in almost all of its cereals, joining the U.S. food industry's move towards products perceived as healthier.
-Comments Comments section is temporarily on hold.
-Here’s why.
+Comments We're revamping our Comments section.
+Learn more and share your input.